How to do market research

 - Online surveys: Best for gathering measurable data from a larger audience.
 Use free tools like Google Forms or SurveyMonkey.
 Cost: free to low (paid tools offer more features).

 - Customer communities: Best for ongoing feedback and relationship building.
-Create a Facebook group or email list to stay connected.
+Create a Facebook group or email list to stay connected with your audience.
 Cost: free (your time to manage).

 - Beta testing: Best for refining products before launch.
 Invite target customers to try your offering and share feedback.
 Cost: low (product samples, refreshments).